 Drive time from Klamath Falls to Crater Lake National Park: 1 hour 10 minutes

 Located in Southern Oregon, Crater Lake National Park was one of the highlights of our road trip.
 The deepest lake in the USA was created in a crater of an erupted volcano about 7,700 years ago.
-Over the next centuries, rain and snow filled the abyss.
+Over the next centuries, rain and snow have filled the abyss.
 No other water sources flow into the lake, which partially explains its intense blue color.

 We opted for an easy, virtually flat hike along the Sun Notch Trail with incredible views of Crater Lake and mysterious Phantom Ship.
 Other popular trails in the park include the Cleetwood Cove Trail, Watchman Peak Trail, Discovery Point Trail, and Garfield Peak Trail.